sasagawa888/eisl/documents/COMPILER.md

 ### ex2
 Takeuchi function code.
 Even if you use type inference, it  can only infer that the argument and return value are integers.
-This is the limitation of type inferencer.
+This is a limitation of the type inferencer.
-Since the Takeuchi function requires a huge amount of recursive calculation.
-It can be calculated within practical time only when the argument is a small integer.
+Since the Takeuchi function requires a huge amount of recursive calculation it can be calculated in a  practical time only when the argument is a small integer.
-Therefore, you can generate efficient code by telling the compiler that compiler should generate code for small integers and not consider that it will become BIGNUM.
+Therefore, you can generate efficient code by telling the compiler that compiler should generate code for small integers and not consider that it will become a BIGNUM.
 "the" syntax has no effect on the interpreter, but the compiler executes type inferences based on this additional data.

 ```